aida-ugent/GraB/Readme.md

     types.csv: roles with start id, end id and node type in each row.
 It is not used for the block prior [optional]

-for emd solver: follow the steps in https://wihoho.github.io/2013/08/18/EMD-Python.html
+For emd solver install GLPK and Pulp (or follow the steps in https://wihoho.github.io/2013/08/18/EMD-Python.html)